-The following links to the StaySafeOnline website from the National Cyber Security Alliance provide a wide range of information for individuals, families, schools and businesses.
-The Alliance is sponsored by the U.S. Department of Homeland Security in collaboration with leading technology companies.
+GTA is pleased to provide the following links to the StaySafeOnline website from the National Cyber Security Alliance.
+Sponsored by the U.S. Department of Homeland Security, the alliance offers a range of information for individuals, families, schools, and businesses in collaboration with leading technology companies.

 Additional resources for all Internet users

 The U.S. Department of Homeland Security – through the "Stop.Think.Connect." campaign – offers tips to keep you safe online.

 The site offers special resources for educators, parents, and kids.
 Topics include phishing, kids and socializing online, shopping online, understanding mobile apps, tips for using public wi-fi networks, and malware.
 It's managed by the Federal Trade Commission in partnership with numerous federal agencies.

 The site provides detailed information to help you deter, detect, and defend against identity theft.

 The site covers numerous crime-related topics in addition to Internet safety.